 1. If you work for a company, church or organization, approach them about paying for the retreat or even part of it.
 Consider what you will be learning and how it would benefit your job.
 We have created a PDF you can download to present to them!

 2. Let your family know you want money for your birthday.
 You would be amazed when you share, that some will want to invest even more in you and your dreams!

-3. Clean out those closets and sell stuff online through Craigslist or apps like Offer Up or Wallapop or even facebook neighborhood groups and instagram.
+3. Clean out those closets and sell stuff online through Craigslist or even facebook neighborhood groups and instagram.

 4. If you are a maker, create something specifically to sell to raise funds.
 I don’t really consider myself a maker, but when I was raising funds to go to Africa last year, I got together with my sister and channeled my inner Martha Stewart and we hosted a little pop up shop!
 Don’t forget to share with people WHY you are making and selling and always think of upcoming holidays.